wx257osn2/symboli_carotene/README.md

 > _Eclipse first, the rest nowhere._

-Symboli Carotene dumpes the communication payload of some applications.
+Symboli Carotene dumps the communication payload of some applications.

 ## Build